Enum Definitions

 Changing to Ordinal Scale

 Enum columns default to the nominal scale.
-If the value order is meaningful, right-click the column header in Data Table and select Edit Scale to change it to the ordinal scale.
+If the value order is meaningful, right-click the column header in Data Table and select Edit Scale of Measurement to change it to the ordinal scale.
 Measurement scales also affect which analysis methods are available.
 See Data Types and Measurement Scales for details.

 Graph Axis Ordering